mmikowski/powercss/README.md

 4. Concatenated : `[ [ 'key or value', ... ] ]` (pending implementation)

 In addition, we can `lock` a value in a cascade.

-## Example 002: Double-buffering
-This example is illustrated by `pcss._example002_.html` which can be be found in the `examples` directory of the GitHub repository.
-Clone the respository and open the file with your browser to see the results.

-Double-buffering is an common technique to minimize processing and flicker across many areas of computer graphics.
-We create two `style` elements, and then switches between the two of them to apply their CSS.
-PowerCSS never enables a `style` element until the CSS is completely written to it.
-This allows us to change all styles on a page with just one document reflow, which can be insanely fast compared to changing styles individually or updating multiple stylesheets.

-PowerCSS is intended to replace **all** other stylesheets for an application.
-While we can use external sheets for our CSS during development, we shouldn't need them for production release.
-Don't worry, this isn't as drastic as it sounds.
-PowerCSS plays very nicely with others and is designed to avoid conflict with third-party web components.

-## Example 003: Mixin maps
-This example is illustrated by `pcss._example003_.html` which can be be found in the `examples` directory of the GitHub repository.
-Clone the respository and open the file with your browser to see the results.

 ### Setting a mixin map
 Mixin maps are settable when creating a **vsheet** or